augeas/lyapunov/README.md

 This introduces complexity when avoiding performance bottlenecks from sending large Numpy arrays to and from functions passed to a `Pool`, or using shared memory.
 Computing each image requires arrays for $A$ and $B$ coefficients and the sequence in which they are applied, which are constant for all images.
-The $C$ and %D$ coeffecients vary for each image, but are constant over each individual image; arrays to hold them can be generated by passing in a simple tuple.
+The $C$ and $D$ coeffecients vary for each image, but are constant over each individual image; arrays to hold them can be generated by passing in a simple tuple.
 If the constant arrays are in the Python interpreter's global state, they will be shared and available to every process in a `Pool`